allisonanson/BudgetNow/Documents/Daily-Log.md

 Here I will summarize what part of the project I worked on each day in a few sentences.

 ---
+2022/02/07 - Preparing by watching videos and completing tutorials on Node.js.

+---
 2022/01/27 - Studied JavaScript at learnjavascript.online - 6 chapters.

 ---